stadlar/IST-FUT-FMTH/docs/ÍST TS 316_2025 IOBWS 3.0 Technical Guidelines.md

 Acceptance criteria:

-1. When I log in as a secondary collection role, I identify using a client ID that is related to that role.
+1. When I log in as a secondary collection role, I can choose to identify using a client ID that is related to that role.
-2. When I log in as the parent enterprise to create claims as a primary claims collector, I identify using a client ID that is related to that role.
+2. When I log in as the parent enterprise to create claims as a primary claims collector, I can choose to identify using a client ID that is related to that role.

 ### Claim Collection Agency